-As a new mom, your body is growing, nurturing, and supporting a new life with very little direction from you.
+As a new mom, your body is growing, nurturing, and supporting a new life with very little intentional direction from you.

-Breastfeeding is a beautiful thing.
-However, it extends the period of time when you “share” your body with your little one.
+Breastfeeding extends the period of time when you “share” your body with your little one.
 This means that what and how much you eat needs to be considered as it impacts your little one’s health.
+You’re sleep deprived, you’re learning your baby’s patterns, you’re building new routines, and you don’t need to spend tons of time collecting research, asking the internet questions like,

 “What are the best foods to eat when breastfeeding?”